2018 Santa Barbara County High School

-- Certificates of Participation are awarded to all participants, with special cash awards and prizes for the 12 finalists.
+- “Certificates of Participation” are awarded to all participants, with special cash awards and prizes for the 12 finalists.

-Drafting skills are not required, but you must draw with drafting tools or freehand to scale.
-That means that your drawings have to be measured.
-This is required so you can be sure that the room you design – for example a bedroom – is large enough to contain a 6’-0” x 5’-0” bed, a dresser, and more.
+- Your completed work will be done by hand on paper provided to you.
+Again, drafting skills are not required, however you must draw with drafting tools or freehand to scale.
+That means that your drawings must be measured.
+This is required so you can be sure that the room you design, for example a bedroom, is large enough to contain a 6’-0” x 5’-0” bed, and a dresser, etc.

 You will find several helpful movies that explain design creativity, scale, and drawing techniques, and other competition material.
 Contact the Architectural Foundation for more information at (805) 965-6307.